hmirh/Mask-R-CNN/README.md

 ## EXTENSION

-### To run the Mask R-CNN for your dataset, you can run and modify the Mask-RCNN.ipynb

 ### A. Instance segmentation over grayscale images
 In this section, it is tried to extend the Mask R-CNN.
 One of the extension projects is the balloon detection.
 In this project,